deepjavalibrary/djl/examples/docs/pose_estimation.md

 Pose estimation is a computer vision technique for determining the pose of an object in an image.

-In this example, you learn how to implement inference code with a [ModelZoo model](../../docs/model-zoo.md) to detect dogs in an image.
+In this example, you learn how to implement inference code with a [ModelZoo model](../../docs/model-zoo.md) to detect people and their joints in an image.

 The source code can be found at [PoseEstimation.java](https://github.com/deepjavalibrary/djl/blob/master/examples/src/main/java/ai/djl/examples/inference/PoseEstimation.java).